Ivory Bangle Lady: Public display and reception

 The skeleton and grave goods are on display together in the Yorkshire Museum.
 In the 1980s, the grave goods were on display as part of an exhibition titled "Roman Life at the Yorkshire Museum".
-It is currently on display in an exhibition title 'Roman York - Meet the People of the Empire'.
+Since 2010 it has been on display in an exhibition title 'Roman York - Meet the People of the Empire'.
 The exhibition opened in August 2010 following the refurbishment of the Museum.

 In 2012, the Ivory Bangle Lady was the focus of a pilot project by Heritage Sandbox which used Twitter to augment the exhibition with new content.

 Reception

 Immediately after the publication of this research and its discussion in the press the Ivory Bangle Lady became a focal point of a debate about immigration in the past, with public discussions focusing on her racial identity.
 Notably, the comments on the online publication of a Daily Mail article highlighted a backlash from readers.
 Emily Hanscam, in a 2019 article, compared this to the criticism aimed at Mary Beard in 2017 for defending the inclusion of a Black army officer in a BBC cartoon.
 On 22 October 2020 the Yorkshire Museum posted a blog post highlighting the biography of the Ivory Bangle Lady for Black History Month; this was targeted by alt-right groups who posted racist and negative comments in response to it.
 The Yorkshire Museum issued a statement on social media on 23 October condemning the attacks.

 The biography of the Ivory Bangle Lady has been featured in several books and articles.
 She is featured in David Olusoga's 2017 book Black and British: A Forgotten History, as well a short film hosted by Olusoga and produced by the BBC, titled Alt History: Black British History We're Not Taught in Schools.
 She was featured in an online article by Vogue on '7 Remarkable black women who shaped British history', an article by The Guardian on 'Ten black history events that should be taught to every pupil', and was featured as the Museum 'Object of the Week' by the York Press in June 2020.
 The Ivory Bangle Lady was mentioned as a case study in a speech in the House of Commons on 8 September 2020 on the presence of black history in the current history curriculum by Theresa Villiers.